Ten most influential pieces of music in history.

 History started when humans invented writing.
-Though music has been written as long as history, the music that we can actually read and know how it sounds goes back only to six hundred years ago.
-Here we are picking ten pieces from after music notation as we know it today was being used.
+Despite the fact that music has been written as long as history, the music that we can actually read and know how it sounds goes back only to six hundred years ago.
+Here are my picks for the ten most influential pieces of music after the invention of music notation as its form that we use today.

-Here’s our pick, but keep in mind that our picks are not ordered according to their importance, but based on their composition time.
+Here’s my pick of the most influential music pieces in the last 600 hundred years.
+Keep in mind that my picks are not ordered according to their importance, but based on their composition time.

 1- The year c.1364: Masse de Notre Dame by Guillaume de Machaut.